-The Rate of Credit Events and Modification Events on Mortgage Loans That Are Cash-out Refinance Transactions May Be Higher Than on Other Mortgage Loans
+The Rate of Credit Events and Modification Events on Mortgage Loans That Are Cash-out Refinance Transactions May Be Higher Than on Other Mortgage Loans subordinate mortgage liens.

-As of the Cut-off Date, approximately 22.24% of the Reference Obligations by the Cut-off Date Balance were originated as cash-out refinance transactions.
-In a cash-out refinance transaction, in addition to paying off existing mortgage liens, the borrower obtains additional funds that may be used for other purposes, including paying off subordinate mortgage liens.
 Such additional funds provide unrestricted cash proceeds to the borrower.
-In "no cash-out" or "rate and term" refinance transactions, the funds are used to pay off existing mortgage liens and may be used in limited amounts for certain specified purposes.
+In "no cashout" or "rate and term" refinance transactions, the funds are used to pay off existing mortgage liens and may be used in limited amounts for certain specified purposes.
 Cash-out refinance transactions generally have had a higher risk of Credit Events and Modification Events than mortgage loans originated in no cash-out, or rate and term, refinance transactions.